VarakronVi/MedRoute/README.md

 # 🏥 MedRoute: Hospital Queue & Routing Management System

-**MedRoute** is an advanced smart hospital queueing, load-balancing, and patient routing system built in C++17.
+**MedRoute** is an advanced smart hospital queueing, load-balancing, and patient routing system built in C++.
 Developed as a collaborative academic project for the **Data Structures & Algorithms** course, it demonstrates practical implementation of foundational computer science data structures to solve real-world hospital operational bottlenecks.

 ---